-Jaundice is n .
-This causes theto bebody The d isthe are .
+Jaundice is normally caused by an obstruction in the liver (obstructive jaundice).
+This causes the bile pigments bilirubin to be transported around the body via the lymphatic system into the blood system staining the body tissue yellow.

+The disposition is if haemolytic or toxic the carcase and parts are condemned .

-If the oon is it will .
-The disposition is to in 24 hoursIf the colour has not gone cothe and ist.
+If the obstruction is slight it will dissipate within 24 hours .
+The disposition is to retain in retain cage in chillers using ECA4 or company retain system and check if colour has gone in 24 hours.
+If the colour has not gone condemn the carcase and ist parts.

-If the oion isthe its In export works the will
+If the obstruction is severe condemn the carcase and its parts.
+In export works the OPV will make the disposition.